 Though city life is certainly enjoyable, New Brunswick’s smaller towns are certainly worth exploring.
 You will quickly realize that the people of these communities truly care about each other.
-You will also find that the smaller communities of New Brunswick are perfect for your next Entrepreneurial venture.
+You will also find that the smaller communities of New Brunswick could be perfect for your next entrepreneurial venture.
 There is a welcoming warmth to the people of New Brunswick that will make you feel at home whether you live in a city or town.

 Saint John is a vibrant city that has enjoyed a recent revitalization in urban life.
 The city is still perhaps the most industrious city along Canada’s Atlantic coast.
 Redevelopment of several areas has led to Saint John becoming an attractive destination for businesses and the service industry.
 If you are French-speaking, Saint John may be perfect for you seeing as the city is rather evenly inhabited by English and French speakers.

 Moncton is the largest city of New Brunswick thanks to it having the fastest growing urban area east of Toronto.
 The largest French-language university in Canada outside of Quebec, Universite de Moncton is found here.
 Moncton is famous for its robust economy that always recovers after financial trauma.
 The people of Moncton embody this strength and their hard work is known throughout Canada.
 As a result of this, Moncton has a very low unemployment rate that is consistently lower than the national average.

 The capital city of New Brunswick, Fredericton has a population of about 95,000 people.
 It is a city filled with friendly tight-knit communities.
 The majority of jobs are related to the public sector; however, there is a growing commercial sector with IT leading the charge of this growth.
 Some of the best universities of the province, like the University of New Brunswick, are found here.
 Fredericton doesn’t shy away from fun, the city hosts the annual Harvest Jazz Blues Festival which attracts numerous regional and international musicians.